themegrill/ample/readme.txt

 == Changelog ==

 = Version 1.1.5 - 2016-12-13 =
+* Tweaks - Updated Font Awessome to `v.4.7.0` for new icon  support.
 * Feature - Migrated the Custom CSS code added in theme settings to Additional CSS section introduced in WordPress 4.7
 * Feature - Added the Custom Site Logo feature introduced in WordPress 4.5
 * Feature - Added support for Site Icon introduced in WordPress 4.3